 Every Senior Design Project is a two-semester course required for all School of Engineering seniors to graduate.
 Having successful completed most of the Engineering curriculum, they must solve technical problems for sponsors in a real-world company.
 Each team of 2-4 seniors is mentored through the project by an Engineering professor working within the sponsor organization.

 Result: Our sponsors gain first-hand experience of working with potential employees with no commitment other than to help the project succeed.
 Our students learn how to work collaboratively in a corporate setting, while producing professional periodic reports on their strategy, techniques and progress.

 We are currently recruiting for projects.
 Please contact us to learn more.

-Save the Date: Demonstration Day is April 28, 2017 @ Gampel Pavilion, UConn Storrs Campus
+Save the Date: Demonstration Day is April 28, 2017 @ Gampel Pavilion, UConn Storrs Campus from 1pm to 4pm.